LoopKit/loopdocs/docs/operation/algorithm/prediction.md

 $$ BG[t] = Insulin[t] + Carb[t] + RetrospectiveCorrection[t] + Momentum[t] $$

-Note that the [Momemtum](#blood-glucose-momentum-effect) term does not just add to the other effects as implied in the simple formular above; it is blended with the other terms as described in more detail in the [Momemtum](#blood-glucose-momentum-effect) section below).
+Note that the [Momemtum](#blood-glucose-momentum-effect) term does not just add to the other effects as implied in the simple formula above; it is blended with the other terms as described in more detail in the [Momemtum](#blood-glucose-momentum-effect) section below).

 You can see the individual contributions of these effects by tapping on the predicted blood glucose chart on Loop's status screen.
 Loop updates this blood glucose prediction every five minutes when a new CGM value has been received and the pump's status has been updated.